 - Outer material: Should be windproof and water-repellent

-- Inner material: Comfortable against the skin and moisture-regulating
+- Inner material: Pleasant on the skin and moisture-regulating

-Additional functions Modern sleeping bags often offer clever extras.
-Some have an integrated pillow, others can be combined in pairs.
-Particularly practical: sleeping bags with the ability to absorb and release moisture.
+Additional features Modern sleeping bags often offer clever extras.
+Some have an integrated pillow, others can be zipped together for two people.
+Especially practical: sleeping bags that can absorb and release moisture.

-Value for money A good sleeping bag doesn't have to be the most expensive model.
+Value for money A good sleeping bag doesn’t have to be the most expensive model.
 Think carefully about what you need it for.
-For occasional summer camping, a model costing around 100-150 euros is often sufficient.
-For demanding tours or winter camping, you should expect to pay 300-500 euros.
+For occasional summer camping, a model around 100-150 euros is often enough.
+For demanding tours or winter camping, expect to spend 300-500 euros.

 How do you store and care for your sleeping bag properly?

-Proper care determines how long your sleeping bag will serve you faithfully.
-Here are the most important rules for maximum durability:
+Proper care determines how long your sleeping bag will serve you well.
+Here are the most important rules for maximum lifespan:

 Storage: Are you storing your sleeping bag correctly?
-Never put it in a compression bag!
-This will permanently damage the down or synthetic fibers.
-Instead, store it loosely in a large storage bag or hanging in the wardrobe.
+Never in a compression sack!
+The down or synthetic fibers are permanently damaged by this.
+Instead, keep it loosely in a large storage sack or hang it in the closet.

 Cleaning:

-- Down sleeping bags: only machine wash at 30°C with special down detergent if necessary
+- Down sleeping bags: Only wash in the machine at 30°C with special down detergent when needed

-- Synthetic fiber sleeping bags: Can be washed more often, can also withstand normal detergents
+- Synthetic sleeping bags: Can be washed more often and tolerate regular detergents

 - When washing: Always put tennis balls in the dryer – they loosen up the filling